grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 ## pacing elements that can be used:
 :pacing:
-* [ ] Add a lot of broken things:
+* [-] Add a lot of broken things:
 	* Like, have characters on their down time working on repairing all sorts of stuff
 	* And for transitional passages, give a list of things repaired
 * food:
-	* [ ] the junior crew members have to rotate through cooking duties, like on deadliest catch
+	* [X] the junior crew members have to rotate through cooking duties, like on deadliest catch
-	* [ ] clearly one or two of them are far better at it than others
+	* [X] clearly one or two of them are far better at it than others
 	* [X] like other books I love, it would be nice to work up a detailed description of the food they eat.
-* [ ] a shift change: someone comes up from below to relieve someone on watch
+* [X] a shift change: someone comes up from below to relieve someone on watch
 	* At some point you could try working out the specific crew jobs and rotation schedules as background information to support your stories
 	* report outs or lists of broken things, things being repaired, things fixed
-* [ ] characters have to grab handholds and stand sloped against a sudden angle change in the boat
+* [X] characters have to grab handholds and stand sloped against a sudden angle change in the boat
-* [ ] they are constantly wiping their hands on greasy rags.
+* [X] they are constantly wiping their hands on greasy rags.
 The rags hang from hooks all around the ship. they have metal grommets in the rags to keep them from falling off the hooks.
-* [ ] rolling/lighting/smoking a cigarette/cigar/pipe/flavored tobacco/joint
+* [X] rolling/lighting/smoking a cigarette/cigar/pipe/flavored tobacco/joint
-* [ ] popping nodoze pills
+* [X] popping nodoze pills
-* [ ] drinking massive amount of coffee
+* [X] drinking massive amount of coffee
-* [ ] eating snacks at their stations
+* [X] eating snacks at their stations
-* [ ] drinking water or liquor from tin cups -- maybe coated in rubber for noise attenuation.
+* [X] drinking water or liquor from tin cups -- maybe coated in rubber for noise attenuation.
-* [ ] tossing something at a rat; watching a rat; rat does something interesting (wanders off with a slice of pizza like)
+* [-] tossing something at a rat; watching a rat; rat does something interesting (wanders off with a slice of pizza like)
-* [ ] sharpening a grease pencil with a penknife
+* [-] sharpening a grease pencil with a penknife
-* [ ] equalizing pressure in their ears
+* [X] equalizing pressure in their ears

 ## Post-edit searches